victorreisenauer/victorreisenauer/README.md

 I am probably the most ambivalent physics student you will ever meet.

+I have worked as a freelance software developer for some years - so the projects here don't really represent my skill level I'd say.
+But now that I am finishing my studies I hope I can share some more of my work.

 Currently the Neural Radiance Fields really capture my imagination.
 It combines my passion for coding, AI and videography.
 I hope to contribute to related projects in my free time.

 <!--